-In the process a user is redirected to the Box web app in a browser where they
+The Box SDKs have built-in support for client-side OAuth 2.0.
+In the process a user is redirected to the Box web app in a browser where they log in and authorize the application access to their data before they are redirected back to the applicationsDocumentation Index

-redirected back to the applications redirect_url.
+redirect_url.
 This last step requires the

 application to be running on a web server somewhere accessible to the user.